Overview - Harmonised Indices of Consumer Prices (HICP)

 In addition to these specific EU purposes, it may be used, like other consumer price indices, for economic analysis as well as for indexing commercial contracts, wages, social protection benefits or financial instruments.

-Get the latest figures on flash inflation in the euro area or read the full HICP news release on inflation rates in the EU Member States.
+Read our Euro indicators on flash inflation in the euro area or inflation rates in the EU Member States.

 You have trouble understanding what inflation is and how it is measured?
 Then our series ‘Statistics4beginners’ is for you – read the article and watch our entertaining video!